My entire experience with language learning has led me to one important conclusion about the big question of setting goals and making progress.

 What matters is not what we study; it's how we study.

-I use one very simple but powerful approach to making progress and getting s*** done, which I want to share with you in this article.
+I use sprint learning, a simple but powerful approach to making progress and getting s*** done.

-My hope is that it will change the way you study for good.
+I hope that knowing more about this method will change the way you study for good.

-By the way, if you want to learn a new language, while study routines are important, using the right method is also key.
+If you want to learn a new language, while study routines are essential, using the right method is also key.